 Warning signs - you’ve hired the wrong freelancer

-While there are many skilled and talented digital marketing freelancers your company could work with, talent alone does not ensure your freelancer will get the job done successfully.
+While there are lots of skilled and talented digital marketing freelancers your company could work with, talent alone does not ensure your freelancer will get the job done successfully.
 The following are some warning signs that your digital marketing freelancer is not providing you with the best service.

 Not using the right marketing channels